Glial Cells, Astrocytes, Neurons, and Amyotrophic Lateral Sclerosis (ALS)

 In lab experiments, motor neurons die when they are cultured with the mutant astrocytes.
 Other types of neurons in the culture aren’t damaged.
 In one experiment, mutated astrocytes were grown separately.
 Some of the growth medium surrounding the astrocytes was then transferred to a container of motor neurons.
 The neurons died after they were exposed to the medium, suggesting that a toxin was made by the mutated astrocytes.
 Discoveries in the Iaboratory don't always apply to intact organisms, but they sometimes do.

 Medications used to treat the symptoms of ALS can help a patient feel more comfortable.
+Physical therapy and breathing aids may also be helpful for patients.
 Riluzole slows the progression of the disease in some patients.
-There are clinical trials being performed with other drugs that may be helpful.
-Physical therapy and breathing aids may also be helpful.
+Clinical trials are being performed with other drugs that may be helpful.

-Unfortunately, at the moment the average survival time for an ALS patient after diagnosis is two to five years.
-This means that some people live for a shorter time and some people for a longer time.
+At the moment the average survival time for an ALS patient after diagnosis is two to five years.
+(This doesn't take into account the effect of the newly available medication.)
+An average survival time means that some people live for a shorter time and some people for a longer one.
 One of the things that I find sad about this survival prediction is that it hasn't changed since my mother died from ALS, which happened over thirty years ago.
-There is more research being done today than when my mother was alive, however, which includes investigations into the use of stem cells as a treatment.
+There is far more research being done today than when my mother was alive, however.
 This research could lead to some very useful developments.

-One famous ALS survivor is the physicist Stephen Hawking, who was born in 1942 and developed ALS when he was only 21 years old.
-He has suffered from the disease for 52 years and is still alive.
-His symptoms have slowly worsened over time, however.
-He uses a wheelchair to move around and needs special equipment in order to communicate with others.
+One famous ALS survivor was the physicist Stephen Hawking.
+He was born on January 8th, 1942, and developed ALS when he was only 21 years old.
+He suffered from the disease for 55 years.
+His symptoms slowly worsened over time, however.
+For much of his life with the disease, he used a wheelchair to move around and needed special equipment in order to communicate with others.
+His mind remained active and he made some important discoveries in theoretical physics and cosmology.
+He was often described as "brilliant".
+He died on March 14th, 2018.

-Stephen Hawking's long life with ALS is unusual.
+Stephen Hawking's long life with ALS was unusual.
 One of the people from my local ALS society who helped my mother also had a very slowly progressing form of the disease, however.
-Some researchers think that there are different types of ALS even beyond the familial and sporadic varieties, and that the condition may actually be more than one disease.
+Some researchers think that there should be more than two categories of ALS and others think that the condition may actually be more than one disease.

-In the not-too-distant future, motor neurons or astrocytes made from stem cells or effective drug therapy to control excess glutamate might be breakthrough treatments for ALS.
+In the not-too-distant future, motor neurons or astrocytes made from stem cells, effective drug therapy to control excess glutamate, or ways to increase MHC1 might be breakthrough treatments for ALS.
+New discoveries about the disease mechanism may lead to additional treatments.

 Stem Cells and ALS